 Post-Operative Care Instructions:

 Isolate pet from others—Please separate your pet from all other pets to avoid licking from companions.
-Licking will delay the healing process & cause excessive scar tissue formation that will keep the ears from standing properly.
+Licking will delay the healing process & cause excessive scar tissue formation that will keep the try it ears from standing properly.

 No swimming or bathing— until approved by the doctor.